Sex Offences Lawyers Melbourne | Sexual Assault | Indecent Assault Lawyers

 For more information about handling police recorded interviews, please click here.

-If you have been charged or are due to be interviewed in relation to a sex offence and need advice or representation, please contact us immediately.
+We dont just talk the talk, we walk the walk.
+If you have been charged or are due to be interviewed in relation to a sex offence and need advice or representation from a sex offence lawyer in Melbourne, please contact us immediately.
 You should meet with one of our experienced sex offence lawyers in Melbourne or one of our various office locations in the South East to discuss your case.
 For more information in relation to the sex offence trial process please click here.

 Click here for more information on the Sex offence register amendments.